% cd ..

 • Highly reproducible — The same embeddings always produce the same score

-• Model-independent evaluation — The embedding model (ruler) is independent of the translation model
+• Model-independent evaluation — The embedding model (Scouter) is independent of the translation model

 Of course, there are still unknowns until the system is actually in production.
-Whether back-translation scores truly correlate with "how good a translation feels to a human" will be verified through experimentation.
-It's also possible that the conclusion might be: just use LLM-as-Judge — even if it's not free.
+Whether back-translation scores truly correlate with what humans perceive as translation quality will be verified through experimentation.
+It wouldn't be free, but maybe LLM-as-Judge turns out to be the right answer after all.

 Multi-Model Comparison

 The same source text is translated by Gemini, Llama (Groq), DeepSeek, and others, with scores ranked.
-Casual blog writing with its free-form style should reveal each model's strengths and weaknesses quite clearly.
+Free-form blog writing should reveal each model's strengths and weaknesses clearly.
 DeepSeek in particular seems promising for Chinese translation.
+With three models available for free (Gemini + Llama + DeepSeek), there's plenty of room to experiment.

 Unified Embedding Model